Best Portuguese TV Shows for Beginners and Advanced Levels (2026 Guide)

 Last updated: February 26, 2026

 If you're learning Portuguese and want to move beyond textbooks, TV shows are honestly one of the best ways to improve your listening skills and pick up natural phrases.
-The good news?
 There's way more quality Portuguese content available now than there was even a few years ago, especially on streaming platforms like Netflix.
 Whether you're interested in Brazilian Portuguese or European Portuguese, you've got options across different genres and difficulty levels.
-Here's a breakdown of the best Portuguese shows to help you actually improve your language skills.
+Here's a breakdown of the best Portuguese shows to help you improve your language skills.

-Brazilian Portuguese shows on Netflix
+Shows of Brazilian Portuguese language on Netflix

 Netflix has invested heavily in Brazilian content over the past few years, which is great news for learners.
-Brazilian Portuguese tends to be a bit more widely studied globally, and the variety of genres available means you can find something that actually interests you.
+Brazilian Portuguese tends to be a bit more widely studied globally, and the variety of genres available means you can find something that interests you.

 3%